Upper limits on the temperature of inspiraling astrophysical black holes: Parameter Estimation

-We estimate $ T_{\rm eff} $ for the detected binary black hole coalescence susing \texttt{LALSuite} \cite{lalsuite}.
-We implement the correction of orbital phase into the \texttt{IMRPhenomPv2} waveform model \cite{IMRPhenom_01, IMRPhenom_02, IMRPhenom_03}, which is a standard template used by the Advanced LIGO and Virgo for parameter estimation \cite{LIGO_01, LIGO_02, LIGO_03, LIGO_04, LIGO_05, LIGO_08, LIGO_10}.
-We then estimate the posterior of the base-10 log of $ T_{\rm eff}$ ($ \log_{10} T_{\rm eff} $), given a detected signal $ d $, in \texttt{lalinference} \cite{LALInference} using Bayes' theorem,
+We estimate $ T_{1} $, $T_2$ and the parameters of the source BBH $\vec{\theta}$ \footnote{From now on we denote the more massive black hole by the subscript ``1'' and the less massive one by ``2''. } (e.g. masses, spins, luminosity distance and sky location etc) for the detected BBH using \texttt{Bilby} \cite{bilby}.
+We implement the correction of orbital phase into the \texttt{IMRPhenomPv2} waveform model \cite{IMRPhenom_01} \cite{IMRPhenom_02}, \cite{IMRPhenom_03}.
+Specifically, we estimate the posterior of the base-10 log of $ T_{1, 2}$ (denoted as $ \log_{10} T_{1, 2} $) given measured strain data $ \tilde{d} $ using Bayes' theorem,